Do You Feel Engaged at Work?

 1. Minimize your expenses.
 Taking a job just for the money is one of the most common career regrets.
 You’ll have more flexibility if you can shrink your expectations.
 Maybe you can live someplace cheaper or dine at home more.
 (No, we're not saying stop Netflix and you can afford a house.
 We're saying if you prioritise work satisfaction over pay then something needs to be sacrificed.
 In an ideal world, we'd have pay and job satisfaction but until then we need compromise)

 2. Seek feedback.
 If you’re unsure about your direction, ask family and friends you trust.
 Others may be more objective than you can be about yourself.
+Acting on this feedback can increase your feeling of being engaged at work.

 3. Follow your instincts.
 Keep in mind that some uncertainty is natural.
 Pay attention to your gut and take worthwhile risks to increase engagement.